What are hives?

 - Large patches or small rings with noticeable redness.

 - In most cases, hives itch.

 - The welts typically develop in batches and they may spread or move.

 Treatment options for hives

 In most cases, hives will disappear rather quickly without medical care.
 On average, an individual hive will be gone between 30 minutes and 36 hours from the time it appeared.
 In rare cases, they may persist longer.
 Over the counter antihistamine and anti-itch creams can ease the discomfort until they fade.
 The best solution for hives is avoiding triggers.
 If you do not know what is causing you to break out, talk to your dermatologist.

 Hives that have not cleared up within six weeks are considered chronic.
 These are known as urticaria.
 Your dermatologist may prescribe a stronger antihistamine cream or other medication for chronic hives.
 If swelling develops below the surface of the skin, you should seek medical attention.
 This condition, known as angioedema, can become dangerous because it can affect the organs.

-If you have any skin concerns including ongoing problems with hives, visit Dr. W Dermatology in Katy or Houston.
+If you have any skin concerns including ongoing problems with hives, visit Dr. W Dermatology in Houston.
 Call us at 281 771-0494 and schedule your appointment today.